 This beautiful carved double chair was in the old town of Nawalgarh in the Shekawati region of Rajasthan.
 The seat is strung like a traditional charpoy bed and the back has wonderful detailed carvings of peacocks separated by a circular motif.
 Peacocks are the emblematic birds of Rajasthan that always surprise you with their large size and harsh cries.
 The beautiful frescoes in the background are starting to fade with age but are no less beautiful for that.

-This beautiful Lion Chair, for sale at the Silk Road Gallery, has a double peacock back.
+This beautiful Lion Chair has a double peacock back.
 Like the chair from Nawalgarh, the two peacocks are separated by a circular motif.

 The old district of Ahmedabad is divided into Pols which until recently were closed by huge wooden gates at 11pm each night.
 The Pols contained distinctive castes and trades and functioned as tight, close knit communities.
 As the modern age encroaches those traditions are being eroded and the gates no longer get closed at night but the Pols contain some wonderful old houses.

 We took the photograph above and the two below when we stayed in the old quarter in January 2019.
 In addition to the wonderful architecture there is the amazing eating experience of the outdoor food hall at Manek Chowk.
 By day Manek Chowk is the silver market, at night it transforms into a bustling street food extravangza where you can eat delicious food next to the exuberantly friendly Amdavadis, as the people of Ahmedabad call themselves.

 Carving is everywhere, on wood and stone.
 The marble bowl with rose petals is similar to the ones we sell in the Silk Road Gallery.